Seanny123/seanaubin.github.io/content/post/2020-02-09-Faster-Python.md

 +++
-title = "Faster Scientific Python" subtitle = "When you're computation-bound, what do you do?" date = "2020-02-09" categories = ["Programming", "Software"]
+title = "Faster Scientific Python" subtitle = "When you're computation-bound, what are your options?" date = "2020-02-09" categories = ["Programming", "Software"]
 +++